-Z.Imp100 (revised), Specification and Description Language implementer's guide – Version 2.0.2, is a compilation of reported defects and their resolutions to the Specification and Description Language Recommendations ITU-T Z.100, Z.101, Z.102, Z.103, Z.104, Z.105, Z.106, Z.109, Z.111 and Z.119.
+Z.Imp100 (revised), Specification and Description Language implementer’s guide – Version 2.0.2, is a compilation of reported defects and their resolutions to the Specification and Description Language Recommendations ITU-T Z.100, Z.101, Z.102, Z.103, Z.104, Z.105, Z.106, Z.109, Z.111 and Z.119.
 This Guide is intended to be an additional authoritative source of information for implementers to be read in conjunction with the Recommendations themselves.
 This Guide itself is not an ITU-T Recommendation.
 However, it records agreed corrections to reported defects.
 This Guide is for the SDL-2010 version of the language.

-Z.100Imp (revised), Specification and Description Language implementer's guide – Version 3.0.0, includes all changes agreed by Q12/17 to the texts of the relevant Recommendations consented or in-force at the date the guide is approved by SG17 and applies until either the implementer's guide is updated to following version or all the changes are incorporated into the relevant Recommendations and the implementer's guide is updated to version 3.0.1.
+Z.100Imp (revised), Specification and Description Language implementer’s guide – Version 3.0.0, includes all changes agreed by Q12/17 to the texts of the relevant Recommendations consented or in-force at the date the guide is approved by SG17 and applies until either the implementer’s guide is updated to following version or all the changes are incorporated into the relevant Recommendations and the implementer’s guide is updated to version 3.0.1.

+Z.100Imp (revised), Specification and Description Language implementer’s guide – Version 3.0.1, includes all changes agreed by Q12/17 to the texts of the relevant Recommendations consented or in-force at the date the guide is approved by SG17 and applies until either the implementer’s guide is updated to following version or all the changes are incorporated into the relevant Recommendations and the implementer’s guide is updated to version 3.0.2.

 3.3 Report of lead study group activities, GSIs, JCAs, regional groups, and projects